nilsFrohwitter/I2I-Synthesis/README.md

 To run the script in a conda envirement (this requires anaconda), use following installation script:

+## Training
+To adapt the options of the model and of the training, see [base_options](options/base_options) and [train_options](options/train_options).
+After adaption and installation of the requirements, run the training with

+      python train.py

+## Testing
+To adapt the options of the testing, see [test_options](options/test_options).
+After adaption and installation of the requirements, run the training with

+      python test.py

 # Image Registration
 For the evaluation of the influence of MR-to-CT synthesis in MR-to-CT image registration, the registrate.py script was created.
 This python script makes use of the [ANTsPy](https://antspy.readthedocs.io/en/latest/) registration framework and performs the registration with the methods: